-- 1. A relevant intermediary may appoint more than two proxies to attend the AGM and vote (please see Notes 3 and 4). - For CPF/SRS investors who have used their CPF/SRS monies to buy the Company's shares, this proxy form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them. - CPF/SRS Investors are requested to contact their respective Agent Banks/SRS operators for any queries they may have with regards to their appointment as proxies or the appointment of their Agent Banks as proxies for the AGM.
+- 1. A relevant intermediary may appoint more than two proxies to attend the AGM and vote (please see Notes 3 and 4). - For CPF/SRS investors who have used their CPF/SRS monies to buy the Company's shares, this proxy form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them. - CPF/SRS Investors are requested to contact their respective Agent Banks/SRS operators for any queries they may have with regard to their appointment as proxies or the appointment of their Agent Banks as proxies for the AGM.

-I/We, (NRI C No. /Passport No o. /Compa any R (Name of (Address being a member/members of CHINA SUNSINE CHEMICAL HOL DINGS LTD. (the "Co mpany"), hereb y appoint: Name Address NRIC/Passp ort No. Proportion of Shareholdings (%) and/a r (doloto ao appropriat al IU/O r (delete as appropriat e) D. anaulian af Name Address NRIC/Passp ort No. Proportion of Shareholdings (%) 2018 resolu oroxie at 10.00 a.m. and a tions to be proposed rect my If no sp //our proxy/pr ecific direction oxies to votine on any No. of N vote fo ing is o other r or against th given, the proxy matter arising a No. of Votes "For " "Against" 1 rs' Statement and Audited Financial d 31 December 2017, together wit reon 2 one-tier tax exempt dividend of 2.5 se financial year ended 31 December 2 ore cents per 3 Jing Fu as a Director 4 Re-election of Mr Ko h Choon Kong as a Director 5 an Lye Heng Paul as a Director 6 Approval of the pay year ended 31 Dece ment of Directors' fees of S\$170,000 for the financial mber 2017 7 Messrs Nexia TS Public Accounting Corporation as the and to authorise the Directors to fix their remuneration 8 rs to allot and issue new shares pursuant to Section 161 ot, Cap.
-50 and the listing rules of the SGX-ST 9 Renewal of Share Pu urchase Mandate box p rovided.
-Alternatively, if you s in the boxes provided.
-If you wish to exercise all your votes "For" or wish to exercise your votes both "For" and "A ⊿นเซน uno uay 2010 TOTAL NUM BER OF S SHARE S HELD IN: (a) CDP Regis (b) Register of
+I/We, (Name) ( /Passport No o. /Comp any R of CHINA SUNSINE CHEMICAL F S LTD. (the "Co ompany"), hereb (Address) v appoint: Pr oportion of Name Address NRIC/Passp ort No. Shar eholdings (%) 1 / . /data a service de la . \ ana/o r (delete as appropriat e) D.: Name Address NRIC/Passp ort No. oportion of eholdings (%) 18956 to voti to voti 60 on Tuesday, 30 Ape for or against the Ring is given, the proxy.
+The matter arising at t ntre, Fairmont Singapore and Svril 2019 at 10.00 a.m. and at an esolutions to be proposed at the proxies will vote or abstain from the AGM and at any adjournment ny adjournr e AGM as voting at h ment thereof.
+I indicated here /We direct eunder.
+If r tion, as he t my/o no spe /they \ ur proxy/proxies cific direction as No. Resolutions relating g to: "For "Against" 1 rs' Statement and Audited Finan d 31 December 2018, together reon 2 one-tier tax exempt dividend of se financial year ended 31 Decemb ore cents per 3 Cheng Qiu as a Director 4 n Heng Chong Benny as a Direct or 5 6 ı Chun Hua as a Director Xian Lei as a Director 7 ment of Directors' fees of S\$18 30,000 for the financial 8 Re-appointment of I Messrs Nexia TS Public Account and to authorise the Directors to 9 Authority for Director rs to allot and issue new shares pet, Cap.
+50 and the listing rules or oursuant to Section 161 10 Renewal of Share Pu box pro shares ovided.
+Alternatively, if you win the boxes provided.
+If you wish to exercise all your votes "For wish to exercise your votes both "For" and of2019 , TOTAL NUM BER OF S SHARE S HELD IN: (a) CDP Regis ter (b) Register of Members ,